nub-atur/DALI-master-controller-using-esp32/README.md

 - 3: Commission short addresses
 - 4: Delete short addresses
 - 5: Read memory bank
-- 6: Set group
+- 6: Set group.
 If choosing '6', the frame format is: '6 ab cd ef'.
 Meaning:
   - '6': Select set_group mode
   - ' ': Any character (e.g., space = ' ')
   - 'ab': Short address for the first lamp in the series [0..63]